xmpham/NEUROHUBWIKICLONE/Get-a-NeuroHub-account.md

 In order to help you getting started and set up with a NeuroHub account, please follow the outlined steps below.
-Should you encounter problems along the way, please contact us via info@neurohub.ca or [open an issue](https://github.com/neurohub/neurohub_documentation/issues).
+Should you encounter problems along the way, please contact us via support@neurohub.ca.
+.

 ### Procedure